halhadad/incident-copilot-mcp/README.md

 transaction with a statement timeout, an AST guard that rejects non-`SELECT` statements and clamps `LIMIT` (`src/core/sqlGuard.ts`), and result-side redaction/budgeting.
 The AST guard is explicitly not trusted as the boundary:
 SQL parsers can be fooled, so layers 1 and 2 have to hold regardless.
-Full threat model in `SECURITY.md`.
+The integration suite proves each layer independently against a live database rather than trusting the application code alone.

+**Every tool call and every guard denial is audit-logged.** Structured JSON via pino to stderr (stdout is the MCP transport channel and can't carry log output): tool name, duration, and error flag on every call, plus the offending SQL on any guard denial. `LOG_LEVEL=debug` includes full tool arguments.

 **Tool descriptions are a variable, not documentation.** Prescriptive descriptions ("call this first", "check X before assuming Y") measurably